 11. Certificate/license numbers;

-12. Vehicle identifiers and serial numbers, including license plate
+12. Vehicle identifiers and serial numbers, including license plate numbers;

 13. Device identifiers and serial numbers;